In New Zealand we generate more than half of our electricity from hydro generation.

 Schemes need continuous, year-round water supplies and vertical drops for water to fall down.
 Water from streams, rivers or dams flows down steep pipes into turbines, which drive power generators.
 The water then flows back into a river or stream below the hydro plant.

-Hydro dams, like Benmore, Manapouri, and Clyde, store enough water for schemes to be switched on as required.
+New Zealand's largest hydro schemes are located in the South Island like Benmore, Manapouri, and Clyde, and the central plateau region of the North Island.
+The majority of time the power transmitted by high voltage transmission lines to the major demand centres in the North Island. store enough water for schemes to be switched on as required.
 But run-of-river systems, which don’t have dams, need water to flow year-round down rivers that have steep enough natural drops to power their turbines.

 Large scale generation schemes (above 10 MW capacity) are more difficult and expensive to build, but produce large amounts of electricity at low cost.
 Smaller scale generation (below 10 MW capacity and including micro-hydro schemes that generate less than 10 kW), can be cheaper and easier to build and get consent for, but generate less electricity at a higher cost.